raki2305/gcp_cloudfunction_dev/README.md

         - Location = /config/cloudbuild.yaml

 1. Finally click on "Create".

+#### Option 2: Automated setup with Terraform (for the lazy guys ;-) )
+Prerequisite: Terraform is installed.
+If not please download [here](https://www.terraform.io/downloads.html).
+1. Open the file _terraform/main.tf_
+1. Replace all placeholders (capital letters) accordingly.
+1. Open command line and go to the project folder _gcf_datalake/terraform_.
+1. Please execute the following commands:
+   1. `terraform init` (_Downloads the Google components and sets the project in Terraform_).
+   1. `terraform apply` (_Runs the Terraform script and creates the resources_)
+1. **Optional**: Deletion of the just created trigger with `terraform destroy`

 **Note**: With each push to the specified branch, the cloud function is automatically deployed.